Azure/devops-governance/CONCEPT.md

 When you configure a check, the Azure DevOps service will perform this check before giving the job (and required credentials) to a headless CI/CD agent to run.
 Common checks include:

 - **Manual Approval**
-  Depending on your business proceses, it may be useful to require additional human approval for example from a business owner before deploying to your production environment.
+  Depending on your business processes, it may be useful to require additional human approval for example from a business owner before deploying to your production environment.

 - **Required Template**
   If your organization has required security measures e.g. credential scanning or open source license audits, you can use the "required template" option to ensure these steps are run before deploying.
 For details see [Azure Pipelines > Security Best Practices > Set Required Template](https://docs.microsoft.com/en-us/azure/devops/pipelines/security/templates?view=azure-devops#set-required-templates).